avignal5/SeqApiPop/SeqApiPop_2_VcfCleanup.md

 # end of file
 ```

-### 4.2. vcf_cleanup.sh, calling diagnostic.r, filter.r, filter_list.r, count_phased_geno.py

-* if run='diagnostic' specified in run_vcf_cleanup.sh
-  - will call the R script diagnostic.r, which will produce:
-      - histogram and ecdf plots for the distribution of the various quality estimators in the input vcf.
-      - values set for filtering in run_vcfcleanup.sh will be indicated on the plots
-* if run='filter_all' specified in run_vcf_cleanup.sh:
-  - Will call the R script filter.r, which will produce:
-    - Venn diagrams
-    - The list of SNPs to keep: list_kept.txt
-      - Any SNP marker having > 3 alleles or one of the alleles being an indel (noted '*' in the ALT field ofthe vcf) will be removed by the script.
-  - Produces the filtered output vcf using vcftools and list_kept.txt
-  - Counts the number of SNPs in the input and the output vcfs
-  - Calls he python script count_phased_geno.py, which will produce:
-    - count_phased_geno.txt : number of unphased, phased and missing genotype calls for each variant of the input vcf
-* if run='filter' specified in run_vcf_cleanup.sh:
-  - Will call filter_list.r
-    - Will remove any SNP marker having > 3 alleles or one of the alleles being an indel (noted '*' in the ALT field of the vcf)
-  - Filters will be run, producing intermediate vcf files and the number of SNPs will be counted counted for each vcf file.

 ## 5. results:
 * See the Venn diagrams for the selection of markers based on filtering criteria in Figures_S1_VcfCleanup.